 Charitable Donations: Techniques To Increase Your Tax Benefit

-The Tax Cuts and Jobs Act (TCJA) of 2017 made major changes in tax filing, including increasing the amount of the standard deduction, removing personal exemptions, dropping income tax rates and limiting the amount of state and local income tax (SALT) that an itemizing taxpayer can deduct to $10,000.
+The Tax Cuts and Jobs Act (TCJA) of 2017 made major changes that impact the number of taxpayers who itemize deductions, including increasing the amount of the standard deduction and limiting the amount of state and local income tax (SALT) that an itemizing taxpayer can deduct to $10,000.

 1. BUNCHING CHARITABLE CONTRIBUTIONS